navidanindya/navidanindya/content/writings/first-writing.md

 ### Conclusion?

+I have yet to finish the design and some other small features to add in this site.
-I'll be writing more stuff soon.
-Stay tuned.
+I'll also be writing more stuff soon.